online-photo-submission/cloudcard-photo-downloader/README.md

   - description: This option allows you to specify the URL of your CloudCard Online Photo Submission API.
 Most users will not need to change this setting.
 Generally, this is only useful if you are testing the integration using the test intance `https://test-api.onlinephotosubmission.com/api`.
 - cloudcard.api.accessToken
   - default: none
   - description: this setting holds the API access token for your service account and must be set before the exporter to run.
 On a Unix/Linux based operating system, you can use `get-token.sh` to get your access token.
+On Windows systems, you can use `get-token.ps1` in a PowerShell window to get your access token.
+If you have problems with execution policy, see [this StackExchange question](https://superuser.com/questions/106360/how-to-enable-execution-of-powershell-scripts) for how to resolve the issue.
 - downloader.fetchStatuses
   - default: `READY_FOR_DOWNLOAD`
   - allowed values: `PENDING`,`APPROVED`,`DENIED`,`READY_FOR_DOWNLOAD`,`DOWNLOADED`,`DISCARDED`,`DONE`